You are here: Community » Long-Range Planning

 • What is one thing your library did poorly in the past 12 months?

-• If tomorrow was your first day as the new director, what would be your first priority for the library?
+• If tomorrow were your first day as director, what would be your first priority?

-• What challenges will your organization face in the next 2-3 years?
+• What challenges will your organization face in the next 2 to 3 years?

-• What major decisions will you need to make in the next 2-3 years?
+• What major decisions will you need to make in the next 2 to 3 years?

-• What goals or aspirations would you like to see come to fruition over the next 2-3 years?
+• What goals or aspirations would you like to see come to fruition over the next 2 to 3 years?

 Step 4: Analyze What You Have Learned

-How can the library move forward in these areas:
+Consider how the library can move forward in these areas:

 • Personnel